chriztheanvill/cris_gamedev_journey.github.io/_posts/2025-06-07-godot_game_cpp.md

 ---

-## 🧪 Challenges Overcome

-1. **Adapting Godot’s Node Hierarchy to C++26 Functional Paradigms**
-   Bridging the gap between Godot's object-oriented node tree and idiomatic C++ required careful abstraction layers and smart pointer management.

-2. **Optimizing SQLite Transactions**
-   Ensured smooth performance during combat by implementing batched writes and transaction pooling.

-3. **Cross-Engine Integration**
-   Maintaining clean separation between Godot-based rendering/UI and C++26 core logic has been critical to long-term scalability.

----

-## 🧩 Looking Ahead
+## Looking Ahead

 - More advanced AI using behavior trees powered by functional combinators
-- Multiplayer support exploration
-- Shader-based VFX enhancements using SDL2 and OpenGL interop
+- Shader-based VFX enhancements

 ---